 - Down payment assistance: In lieu of receiving monthly voucher assistance, ODAHP participants will be eligible for one-time down payment assistance up to a maximum of \$15,000 per household.
 Participants receiving down payment assistance will not be recertified.
 However, PHA will record a soft second mortgage on the title with a 20-year recapture period.
 In the event of a default, PHA will receive notification and attempt to work with the household to develop a financial workout plan to avoid foreclosure.
 If the default is not cured, PHA will recoup the down payment assistance amount, which will decrease 5% annually over the 20-year term. - Soft second mortgage option: Up to a maximum of \$50,000 per household may be provided as a soft second mortgage, provided that the household is not receiving other PHA homeownership assistance.
 Participants receiving this assistance will not be recertified.
 However, PHA will record a soft second mortgage on the title with a 20-year recapture period.
 In the event of a default, PHA will receive notification and attempt to work with the household to develop a financial workout plan to avoid foreclosure.
-If the default is not cured, PHA will recoup the soft second mortgage amount, which will decrease 5% annually over the 20-year term. - Lease to purchase option: PHA plans to implement lease to purchase options that can be implemented in private market rentals and scattered sites that are still part of PHA's public housing inventory.
+If the default is not cured, PHA will recoup the soft second mortgage amount, which will decrease 5% annually over the 20-year term. - Lease to purchase option: PHA may implement lease to purchase options that can be implemented in private market rentals and scattered sites that are still part of PHA's public housing inventory.
 A portion of the tenant rent will be escrowed during the lease to purchase period and then applied to the down payment at the time of purchase.
-Lease to purchase participants will be recertified per PHA's existing policy.
+Lease to purchase participants will be recertified per PHA's existing policy. - Rehabilitation of Scattered Sites Units Leveraging the Federal Housing Administration's 203(k) Rehabilitation program, PHA may offer down payment and soft second mortgage assistance to PH residents and HCV participants who purchase and rehabilitate select scattered site units.
+With a Section 203(k) insured loan, PH residents and HCV participants will be able to finance the rehabilitation of the unit.
+PHA will qualify and connect residents with MBE/WBE contractors as well as resident-owned contracting companies to facilitate the rehabilitation.
+During the period of rehabilitation, HCV and PH participants will continue to receive assistance in their existing (non-homeownership) PH or HCV units until rehabilitation work is complete and the homeownership unit is ready for move-in.